 5G is coming

-In 2020, 5G is expected to enter the market in a bigger way than ever before, transforming data transfer with 10x faster speeds than 4G.
+Lastly, 5G is one of the many fintech trends expected to enter the market in a bigger way than ever before, transforming data transfer with 10x faster speeds than 4G.
 “The networks will help power a huge rise in Internet of Things technology, providing the infrastructure needed to carry huge amounts of data, allowing for a smarter and more connected world,” writes TechRadar.

 5G promises to impact the fintech sector’s mobile apps, improve the quality of banking services, and connect millions of devices.
 “Banking operations will penetrate other markets and extend to new channels including wearables, 5G smartphones, and IoT gadgets,” predicts one industry analyst.
 Software developers will need to prepare with robust code and backup for high traffic loads.
 AR and VR will become the norm, rather than the exception, as 5G makes it easy for consumers to use alternate realities everywhere.
 Fintech won’t be an exception.
 Developers must start thinking now of thoughtful ways to design the app experience to accommodate high speeds, AR/VR, intuitive design – and the infrastructure and security to support these changes.